CrowdStrike/crimson-falcon/docs/RealTimeResponseApi.md

 end

 api_instance = Falcon::RealTimeResponseApi.new
 body = Falcon::DomainBatchRefreshSessionRequest.new({batch_id: 'batch_id_example', hosts_to_remove: ['hosts_to_remove_example']}) # DomainBatchRefreshSessionRequest | **`batch_id`** Batch ID to execute the command on.
-Received from `/real-time-response/combined/init-sessions/v1`. **`hosts_to_remove`** Hosts to remove from the batch session.
+Received from `/real-time-response/combined/batch-init-session/v1`. **`hosts_to_remove`** Hosts to remove from the batch session.
 Heartbeats will no longer happen on these hosts and the sessions will expire. opts = {
   timeout: 56, # Integer | Timeout for how long to wait for the request in seconds, default timeout is 30 seconds.
-Maximum is 10 minutes.
+Maximum is 5 minutes.
-  timeout_duration: 'timeout_duration_example' # String | Timeout duration for for how long to wait for the request in duration syntax.
+  timeout_duration: 'timeout_duration_example' # String | Timeout duration for how long to wait for the request in duration syntax.
 Example, `10s`.
 Valid units: `ns, us, ms, s, m, h`.
-Maximum is 10 minutes.
+Maximum is 5 minutes.
 }

 begin